jim-exist/exam/README.md

+How to run:
+Using maven and Java 8
+Run the following command: mvn clean install

+Project Summary:
 1. We need to calculate calendar schedules for project plans
 2. Each project plan consists of tasks.
 Every task has a certain duration.
 3. A task can depend on zero or more other tasks.
 If a task depends on some other tasks, it can only be started after these tasks are completed